atlas-support-inc/mobile-sdk-ios/README.md

 import AtlasSupportSDK
 ```

-In the example, we import the SDK into HomeViewController and TabBarController because these are the two navigation points leading to the AtlasViewController.
+In this example, we import the SDK into HomeViewController and TabBarController because these are the two navigation points leading to the AtlasViewController.

 ---